secretnodes/secretnodes.org/docs/tutorials/kinode-setup.md

 This document details how to join kichain `mainnet` as a validator.

 #### ⚙️ Recommended hardware specs
-To participate in this Mainnet you must have a server with the minimum following specifications:

-- Up to date SGX ([Read this](https://learn.scrt.network/sgx.html), [Setup](setup-sgx.md), [Verify](verify-sgx.md))
-- 1GB RAM
-- 100GB HDD
-- 1 dedicated core of any Intel Skylake processor (Intel® 6th generation) or better

-#### Recommended requirements

 - Ubuntu 18.04 OS
 - 2 CPUs (recommended 4CPUs)